Home

 Losing teams will stay at their tables, except for the losing team of the head table.
 They’ll move to the low table.

 Whether you stay at your table or move, most players will be in a new seat.
 You must switch partners after a win or loss.
-You may not be on the same team with someone two rounds in a row, however, later in the game you can be on the same team again.
-So teams remaining at a table should shuffle around so that they are not on the same team for the next round.
+You may not be on the same team with someone two rounds in a row, however, later in the game you can play with a person to make a team again.
+So, teams remaining at a table should shuffle around so that they are not on the same team for the next round.

 Round Two… and beyond: